antonkhnykin/camera-server-to-client/README.md

-# Screenshots from IP cameras in server to client
+# Screenshots from IP cameras

 This software was made for transferring screenshots from IP cameras in the buildings to outside client.
 Also, for security, these screenshots are cifering.